-A mostly American subgenre — special television shows, often one-shots, created with a winter or holiday theme for broadcast during the month of December.
+A mostly American subgenre — special television shows, often one-shots, created with a (northern hemisphere) winter or holiday theme for broadcast during the month of December.
 Most prominently feature Santa Claus

 and his associated mythology, as they try to preserve political correctness.
-Some try to elucidate us on the True Meaning Of Christmas
+Some try to educate the viewers about the True Meaning of Christmas

 .
 Their plots often involve the characters Saving Christmas